parinthaokar/netflix_behavior_pipline/README.md

 ## 📌 Project Overview
 Streaming platforms live and die by content decisions — what to greenlight, what to promote, what to kill.
 But when those decisions are made on 24-hour-old data manually pulled by analysts, the business is always reacting, never anticipating.
 This pipeline eliminates that lag.

+The core problem it solves: Content and growth teams shouldn't be waiting on data engineers to run manual exports before making programming decisions.
+This pipeline makes behavioral analytics — genre engagement, subscription revenue, device profiles — automatically available and always current.

 This project implements a modern, automated ELT (Extract, Load, Transform) data pipeline designed to process simulated Netflix user behavior data.

 The pipeline orchestrates the ingestion of raw data from an **AWS S3 Bucket**, loads it securely into a **Snowflake Cloud Data Warehouse**, and dynamically triggers modular **dbt Core** models using **Astronomer Cosmos** to build clean staging views and production-ready analytics marts.